 - Lie back and kiss the Blarney Stone upside-down (Spider-Man style) to receive the "gift of gab."
 Word of advice: don't focus so hard on all the people kissing the stone before you.

-- Continue on to Killarney and enjoy some free time in the evening.
+- Continue on to County Kerry and enjoy some free time in the evening.

 Free Time Suggestions

 Sing the Night Away: Killarney is known for its raucous pub scene.
 Irish men and women drink and sing with the band well into the wee hours of morning.
 Go to any of the downtown pubs and see for yourself (just know you’ll be expected to join in).